hulous/AnalogPhotographyFormulas/film/BW/normal_dev.md

 Theses formulas and devs times are for normal dev process:
   - Continious agitation first 30 sec
-  - 20 flip/flop each minutes
+  - 10 flip/flop each minutes (each move take more or less 2s. _not so fast, not so slow_)
   - temp is +/- 20°C

 ## Existing Formulas